Hazrat Shahjalal International Airport

-Hazrat Shahjalal International Airport is the primary hub of the national flag carrier, Biman Bangladesh Airlines.
-In addition, it is also the main hub of most of the private airlines in Bangladesh including Air Astra, Novoair, Regent Airways and US-Bangla Airlines.
+It is the primary hub of most of airlines in Bangladesh including Air Astra, Novoair, US-Bangla Airlines, and the national flag carrier Biman Bangladesh Airlines.
 The annual passenger handling capacity of the airport is 18.5 million passengers, and this passenger handling capacity is predicted by CAAB to be sufficient until 2026.
 In 2014, the airport handled 9.1 million passengers and 248,000 tonnes of cargo.
 Average aircraft movement per day is around 190 flights.
 Ground handling at the airport is provided by Biman Ground Handling, which is a wholly owned subsidiary of Biman Bangladesh Airlines.
-The airport has complete Wi-Fi Internet coverage and all the terminals of the airport have multiple First Class and Business Class executive lounges operated by Five Star hotels, such as Intercontinental Dhaka; Bangladeshi companies such as Eastern Bank Skylounge or City Bank American Express Lounge; as well as local and foreign airlines.
-Passengers travelling on First Class or Business Class air tickets, as well as economy passengers who are Priority Pass card holders, have complimentary access to select lounges.
+The airport has multiple First Class and Business Class executive lounges operated by Five Star hotels, such as Intercontinental Dhaka; Bangladeshi companies such as Eastern Bank Skylounge or City Bank American Express Lounge; as well as local and foreign airlines.

 Location and connectivity

-The airport is located in Kurmitola, 11 NM north of the downtown Dhaka.
+The airport is located in Kurmitola, 11 NM north of downtown Dhaka.
 It can be accessed by the eight-lane Airport Road.
 To the north of the airport lies Uttara area and Gazipur city, while Dhaka city lies to its south.
 There is a railway station immediately outside (facing) the airport named Airport Railway Station.
 Lots of Bangladeshi and international ride sharing and ride hailing apps or companies operate vehicles to and from the airport such as Obhai, Pathao, Shohoz, Uber, etc. There is also a taxi kiosk, located near the exit gate of the international arrivals concourse hall, where one can order a taxi and pre-pay the taxi fare.
-The hotel nearest to the airport is the Radisson Blu Dhaka Water Garden Hotel, closely followed by Le Méridien Dhaka Hotel and the Dhaka Regency Hotel.
-A Best Western hotel opened in late 2014.
-The airport has been almost engulfed by the city, due to the expansion and development work of real estate companies and the government, prompting the authorities to construct a third terminal and build another international airport elsewhere in Dhaka district.
+The airport has been almost engulfed by the city, due to the expansion and development work of real estate companies and the government, prompting the authorities to construct a third terminal and consider building another international airport elsewhere in Dhaka district.